Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Conclusions

-Future work will also include studying outliers of the SHAP values distribution and verifying the hypothesis that extreme scores in the ESG field are more informative.
-In addition, the link between ESG and equity returns is complete only is the systematic and idiosyncratic aspects of risks and returns are studied together \citep{giese2019weighing}: indeed, it may be that having better ESG scores not only decreases price returns but also risk.
+Future work will also include studying outliers of the SHAP values distribution and testing the hypothesis that extreme scores in the ESG field are more informative.
+In addition, the link between ESG and equity returns is complete only if the systematic and idiosyncratic aspects of risks and returns are studied together \citep{giese2019weighing}: indeed, it may be that having better ESG scores not only decreases price returns but also reduces risk.
+Future research will concentrate on investigating the information content of ESG datasets to evaluate risk measures concerning a company's stock, such as volatility or drawdown.
+This would provide a more comprehensive understanding of the interplay between ESG factors, risk, and equity returns.